mariolukas/FabScanPi-Server/docs/software.md

 - Click on the X (Cancel) to get back to the main menu.

 ------

 **Calibration<a name="calibration"></a>**

 Before you can start with your first scans you must perform a calibration.
 That is necessary because every Scanner housing is a bit different.
 By calibrating your scanner the software will get the exact parameters of your FabScanPi.
+You will have to do the calibration only once, the gathered data will be stored.
+But we recommend to do a calibration every time when the FabScanPi has been shipped, modified or when the scan results look distorted.

-Only after finishing the calibration successfully you will have good scan results .
+NOTE: Only after finishing the calibration successfully you will have good scan results .

 The calibration will be done by scanning an calibration sheet with a specific pattern which must be placed on the turntable.
 The pattern must face the camera: